Quantum Kirwan for quantum K-theory: Equivariant quantum K-theory

 produces the {\em \(E\)-twisted quantum K-theory}, again a Frobenius manifold.

-An analog of the quantum connection in quantum K-theory was introduced by Givental \cite{giv:wdvv}: Define a connection : With $m(\alpha)(\cdot) = \alpha \star \cdot$ quantum multiplication

-By Givental \cite{giv:wdvv} the quantum connection is flat. \comment{ Let \(\{\Phi_i\}_{i=0,\dots,N}\) be a basis for \(K(X)\) (suppose for the moment we are speaking of topological K-theory) with \(\Phi_0=\cO_X\) and let \(\{t^i\}\) denote the dual coordinates.
+An analog of the quantum connection in quantum K-theory was introduced by Givental \cite{giv:wdvv}:With $m(\alpha)(\cdot) = \alpha \star \cdot$ quantum multiplication define a connection By Givental \cite{giv:wdvv} the quantum connection is flat. \comment{ Let \(\{\Phi_i\}_{i=0,\dots,N}\) be a basis for \(K(X)\) (suppose for the moment we are speaking of topological K-theory) with \(\Phi_0=\cO_X\) and let \(\{t^i\}\) denote the dual coordinates.
 Define a matrix

 where \(g_{ij}=\chi(\Phi_i\otimes \Phi_j)\).
 We write \(\ovl{T}_{i j}\) for the function replacing \({z}\) with \({z}^{-1}\).
 Introduce the endomorphism-valued function

 By Givental \cite{giv:wdvv} and Lee \cite{lee:qk1} , the endomorphism \(T\) gives a fundamental solution to the quantum differential equation